 Mia is the Underwriting Coordinator at KWMR, and once in a while hosts "What's New," on Tuesday from 2-4 PM.
 She has a weakness for corny R&B, corny Country, and corny pop in Spanish.

 A San Francisco Copywriter who regularly visits Pt.
 Reyes, Marcie has been listening to music from the 1920’s and ‘30s since she was in the cradle.
 “My Dad was always playing records by Mildred Bailey, Louis Armstrong and Billie Holiday…and my Mom introduced me to the great popular songwriters from that time.”
 When most of her contemporaries were grooving to acid rock, Marcie was collecting recordings by Bing Crosby, The Boswell Sisters, Ray Noble and many others.
 She’s be

 Hosting a music show every other Wednesdays, 4-5 pm.

 "My show is a show that plays soul from the 60's to today.
-My goal is to be able to seek new artist that take this genre in a new direction but also play classics.
+My goal is to be able to seek new artists that take this genre in a new direction but also play classics.
 Some artist you'll hear are Al Green, D'Angelo, Anthony Hamilton, Prince, Curtis Mayfield, Hall and Oats, Rhye, Mayer Hawthorne and many others.
-Ideally for guests I would like members of the soul community as well as artist."
+Ideally, for guests I would like members of the soul community as well as artists."

 Brian “Swervin’” Kirven studied film and creative writing at San Francisco State University, and with a bachelor of arts This bachelor, married to life as a work of art, took to the roads of North, Central and South America on various motorcycle trips spanning three years.
 He wound down in Tomales Bay, writing the Greater American novel, watching birds, kayaking, etc. The “Swervin’” Kirven Show’s a two-hour excursion using music and spoken word to touch upon themes of